What do test optional admissions and diversity have to do with one another?

-At the same time, I got an email from Case Western Reserve University saying that they have added another Diversity Day and that they’re paying for students from around the country to fly there and take a look.
+At the same time, I got an email from Case Western Reserve University.
+They said that they have added another Diversity Day.
+And that they’re paying for students from around the country to fly there and take a look.
 Again, Case is also trying to diversify its application pool.
 One of the other things they announced in that email was that, after careful deliberation, they have eliminated the alumni interviewing component of the application process.

 The cynic in me, however, is going to raise a couple of issues here.

 Colleges don’t do anything if it’s not in their own interest.
 They’re like any other institution, any other business, any other non-profit organization: everybody’s doing things that are in their own interest.

 And one of the primary interests of colleges is to decrease the admissions rate.

 Because a college has a fixed number of open slots in their first-year class in any given year, the only way that a college can decrease its admissions rate is to increase the number of applications.
 The more applicants they get, the more they have to reject, which means the admissions rate will drop.

 So while we want to congratulate these schools for being so beneficent and being so kind as to eliminate these requirements, we have to really put it in the context of the fact that this is also self-interested.
 By making it easier to apply, these colleges will likely get more applications.
 More applications–and a fixed number of slots–means that the acceptance rate goes down.
 And if the acceptance rate goes down, then the ranking of the college (according to US News and other ratings agencies) can go up–because the acceptance rate is a key criterion in the rankings.